 SCHOOL ACCOUNTABILITY REPORT CARD (SARC):

 California public & nonpublic, nonsectarian schools annually provide information to the community to allow public comparison of schools for student achievement, environment, resources & demographics.
+Please use the following link to access the latest SARC for CHS: CHS SARC.

 SINGLE PLAN FOR STUDENT ACHIEVEMENT (SPSA):